• Skip to main content

 • Stuff to shake such as marbles, buttons, hardware, rocks, pom poms, etc.

-Add some paint.
+Next, add some paint.
+Again, this is an area for experimentation.
+Add a little or a lot.
 Try one, or two or even a dozen colors.
 Explore color mixing with primary colors!
 Are the results a muddy brown?
 That's okay, too.

+Now the funnest part!
 Shake Shake Shake!!!!!
-Take it outside and roll or toss around.
+Take the containter outside and roll or toss it around.
 Get as active as you want and your circumstances allow.

 From personal experience I can confirm that if you do not put the lid on tightly, the contents will, in fact, fly everywhere.
-(Just sayin') Remember the washable paint advice?
+(Just sayin' and that's where the tape comes in handy.)
+Remember the washable paint advice?
 Yeah, that.

 More active art projects for kids: